-Relay 12HEA99AL is similar to 12HEA61B except with an isolation barrier separating two groups of three contact stages.
+The Type 12HEA61BB relay is similar to the Type 12HEA61B, except it has an isolation barrier separating two groups of contact stages.

 Refer to Figure 1 of this supplement for the internal connections, outline, panel drilling and escutcheon engraving.

 These instructions do not purport to cover all details or variations in equipment nor to provide for every possible contingency to be met in connection with installation, operation or maintenance.
 Should further information be desired or should particular problems arise which are not covered sufficiently for the purchaser's purposes, the matter should be referred to the General Electric Company.